charliejllewellyn/aws-kickstarter/Day1/3-VPC_Build/README.md

     |**Availability Zone**| *eu-west-2b* |
     |**IPv4 Cidr**|*10.0.12.0/24* |

 1. You should now have two private and two public subnets.
 We need to set the public subnets to allocate public IP address automatically.
-To do this select the tick box next your first public subnet, then select Actions > Modify auto-assign IP settings and tick the **Auto-assign IPv4** box.
+To do this select the tick box next your first public subnet, then select **Actions** --> **Modify auto-assign IP settings** and tick the **Auto-assign IPv4** box.
 1. Repeat step 6 for the second public subnet.

 </details>